See Every Sensor.

 Your Infrastructure Speaks.
 Argus Translates.

 The difference between monitoring and intelligence is context.
-A reading of 0.18 NTU turbidity is meaningless without the context that the EU Drinking Water Directive parametric value is 1.0 NTU, the trend is rising at 0.02 NTU/hour, and at this rate the operational threshold will be breached in 6 hours if filter backwash is not initiated.
+A reading of 0.18 NTU turbidity is meaningless without the context that the compliance threshold is 0.3 NTU, the trend is rising at 0.02 NTU/hour, and at this rate the treatment technique will be breached in 6 hours if filter backwash is not initiated.
 Argus provides both the reading and the context , for every parameter, every utility type, every second.

 Stop drowning in SCADA data.
-Start acting on intelligence that prevents the failures, regulatory breaches, and safety incidents that keep your Head of Network Operations awake at night.
+Start acting on intelligence that prevents the failures, violations, and safety incidents that keep your Director of Operations awake at night.